-The first completed community-owned scheme on the NFE, at Stank Glen near Callander, began generating power in November 2014 followed by a small number of other schemes.
+The first completed community-owned scheme on Scotland's national forests and land, at Stank Glen near Callander, began generating power in November 2014 followed by a small number of other schemes.
 Current applications are made through the Community Asset Transfer Scheme (CATS).

 The community in Morvern is part of a Joint Venture in a hydro scheme that is now generating power, others have taken up the commercial opportunity that was available and further opportunities are expected in years to come.